 Form Model Magic® into decorative animal masks.
 Create a cast of merry characters based on any story, science unit, or social studies topic!

-Read a story or find information about animals and their habitats in the world.
+Conduct a read aloud focused on animals and their habitats or find information about this topic to share with students.
+Share the illustsrations in the story with the group and ask them to react to the illustrations.
+Are they authentic?
+Are they fanciful?
 Sketch your favorite creature’s face with Crayola Erasable Colored Pencils.
 Make it authentic or fanciful!
 Include details to include on your animal mask.
 Just erase if you change your mind.

-Crumple newspaper into the basic shape of your mask to use as an armature.
-Cover it with masking tape to hold the shape in place.
-Place plastic wrap over this armature so that the Model Magic® will not stick to the paper.
+Inform students that their sketches will be used to create 3-D masks of the animals.
+Students begin this process by crumpling recycled newspaper into the basic shape of a mask to use as an armature.
+Students cover it with masking tape to hold the shape in place.
+Provide plastic wrap to be placed over the armatures so that the Model Magic® will not stick to the paper.

-Cover the armature with white Model Magic.
+Students cover the armature with white Model Magic.
 Create openings for eyes, nose, and mouth.
 Add raised areas such as eyebrows or lips.
-Model Magic fresh from the pack sticks to itself.
-Poke holes on the sides or top of the mask so you can hang it when you are finished.
+Poke holes on the sides or top of the mask to provide a way to hang it when finished.
 Gently remove the armature.
 Air-dry the mask for at least 24 hours.

-Cover your art area with newspaper.
-Paint the mask with Crayola Washable Tempera.
-Use either realistic or imaginary colors.
+Students cover their work area with recycled newspaper.
+Crayola Washable Tempera can be used to paint masks.
+Encourage the use of either realistic or imaginary colors.
 Air-dry the paint.

 Thread yarn through the hanging holes for display.